iopsthecloud/django-example/README.md

 	http://django-$yournamespace.rhcloud.com/admin/

-Solving problems caused by default Django version of OpenShift
+Solved problems caused by default Django version of OpenShift
 ----------------------------

-After create application, connect troughth SSH and upgrade Django:
+Added command to upgrade Django, to be executed while the application is stopped before the deploy step:
+In: action_hooks/build

 $ pip install -U Django

-Then restart your App and get fun.
+(This projects has only been tested with the Python 2.7 cartridge)